 The largest city near the Sea of Galilee is Tiberias, where you can visit natural hot springs and experience spa treatments.
 You can also rent bicycles or go hiking on the Kinneret Trail.

 Located roughly 210 meters below sea level, the Sea of Galilee area can get very hot in the summer.
 It is no surprise that many people enjoy bathing in the Kinneret.
-There are many access points to the shoreline, some regulated with water sport and boat rentals, and others completely quiet and serene.
+There are many access points to the shoreline, some regulated with water sports and boat rentals, and others completely quiet and serene.
 Whenever you come to visit, though, the Sea of Galilee is definitely one of the best day trips in Israel!

 #25 Ramon Crater